Dictator (Daron Malakian and Scars on Broadway album): Reception

 The Independent gave the album 4 out of 5 stars, stating "With a dynamism and ferocity like few other releases so far this year, Dictator shines a light on Malakian's musical prowess: he performs all of the instruments on the record in addition to vocal duties, creating a shifting, immersive mood that delves into everything from straight-up thrash to early Eighties metal and signature, Middle Eastern-influenced guitar."
 The Arts Desk also gave the album 4 out of 5, stating "All in all, though, Dictator is an immediate and accessible affair, with irresistible hooks, singalong choruses and a pleasing amount of crunchy heaviness."

 Exclaim! gave the album 3.5 out of 5 stars, stating "Dictator is a strong release that touches on a lot of the elements of System of a Down's final albums without too many of the quirky moments from those records.
 Still, it comes across as the comeback record that could have been huge but never happened."

 Metal Hammer rated the album 3.5 out of 5 stars, stating "It's not hard to read Dictator as a sly 'fuck you' to his on-off bandmates, or at least the ones holding up a potential album.
 It's evident in their grand rebranding – they're no longer just Scars On Broadway, but now 'Daron Malakian And Scars On Broadway', a definite 'Who Needs You Guys Anyway?' statement.
 But it's also there in the fact that, yes, many of these songs could quite have easily parked their backsides on a SOAD record.
 On this evidence, that's System Of A Down's loss more than it is ours."

-Rolling Stone placed the album fourth on its year-end list of 20 best metal albums.
+Rolling Stone placed the album fourth on its year-end list of the 20 best metal albums.